 26. A breakout group was established to explore options for the statistical method used in Part A (Verification of Monitors).
 Representatives from the European Commission’s Joint Research Centre used datasets from the ‘Transport tEchnology and Mobility Assessment Platform’ (TEMA) to evaluate various methods, comparing against simulations by industry experts, before presenting their findings to the IWG.

 27. The subject of vehicle-to-grid was discussed, and how it could be considered in the UN GTR.
-An equation was devised to calculate a ‘virtual distance’ value for vehicles designed for vehicle-to-grid usage, which could be summed with the distance driven to establish a total distance.28.
+An equation was devised to calculate a ‘virtual distance’ value for vehicles designed for vehicle-to-grid usage, which could be summed with the distance driven to establish a total distance.
+A part C was added in phase 2 of the GTR development in order to address the accuracy of the reported virtual distance.
+Different proposals for the verification of the reported virtual distance have been discussed: with a single test with one to three vehicles, with maximum three vehicles for a fail decision and with a statistic increasing number of vehicle up to 4 for a pass decision.
+The EVE IWG reached consensus on last as described here after.
+An agreed verification procedure use case with an adequate number of vehicles (at least 1 and not more than 4) used in V2X or not-traction purposes shall be performed.
+The verification of the reported virtual distance shall lead to a fail in the verification procedure if the reported virtual distance is more than 5% higher than the measured virtual distance.
+This may lead to the requirement that the manufacturer repairs or replaces the faulty virtual distance calculator in all affected and future vehicles in the battery durability family, to correct already reported virtual distances for this family and to repeat the procedure for verification of Part B in order to confirm the pass or fail.28.
 Significant discussion was also held regarding the handling of vehicles that had been subject to abnormal use.
 Initial proposals included the use of monitor flags to identify abnormal use, however, consensus was eventually reached to simplify and improve robustness of the process by eliminating the flags and adjusting the processes accordingly.